 - Know how far it should be from the house.
 Check your local ordinances to find out the required distance from any structure.
 Avoid putting in a fire pit under a patio roof, house overhang, or low tree branches.

 - Make sure a portable safety pit is placed on stable ground to prevent it tipping.
 Do not put a fire pit on a wooden surface.
-Choose appropriate materials for building a permanent fire pit.
+Choose appropriate materials for building a permanent fire pit, like stone.
 They should not crack or break with the heat of the fire and should contain the fire completely.

 Fire Pit Safety Tips